openhab/openhab-addons/bundles/org.openhab.binding.gree/README.md

 **Example**

-This example shows who to make the GREE Air Conditioner controllable by Google HA (A/C mode + temperature)
+This example shows how to make a GREE Air Conditioner controllable by Google HA (A/C mode + temperature)

 **Items**